PedroNunesPagnussat/PedroNunesPagnussat/README.md

 ### Hi there 👋

-🚀 Currently working on: Python, Machine Learning, and Computer Vision
+🚀 Currently working on: Python, Machine Learning, and LLMs
-📚 Learning: Computer Vision, and Machine Learning in general
-🤝 Open to Collaboration: Projects involving Machine Learning or Data Science

 📧 Contact Me: Via Gmail, LinkedIn (click the tags below)

 👤 Pronouns: He/Him
-🎉 Fun Fact: I enjoy walking with my dog 🐶

 ##
 [comment]: <> (This Div make the stats)